PentiaLabs/WebSolutionBuildScripts/README.md

 2. Close the PowerShell prompt.

+3. Uninstall previous versions of the build scripts.
+This is required due to "namespace changes" in the build scripts:
+`$modules = @('Publish-WebSolution', 'Publish-WebProject', 'Publish-RuntimeDependencyPackage', 'Publish-NuGetPackage', 'Invoke-MSBuild', 'Invoke-ConfigurationTransform', 'Get-WebProject', 'Get-RuntimeDependencyPackage', 'Get-MSBuild', 'Get-ConfigurationTransformFile', 'Assert-WebProjectConsistency'); $modules | % { Uninstall-Module -Name $_ -AllVersions -Verbose -ErrorAction Continue};`

-3. Download the install script "[Install-WebSolutionBuildScripts.ps1](/Install-WebSolutionBuildScripts.ps1)" and save it to a file.
+4. Download the install script "[Install-WebSolutionBuildScripts.ps1](/Install-WebSolutionBuildScripts.ps1)" and save it to a file.
 E.g. "`%TEMP%\Install-WebSolutionBuildScripts.ps1`".

-4. Open an elevated PowerShell prompt and run the install script.
+5. Open an elevated PowerShell prompt and run the install script.
 E.g. "`.\%TEMP%\Install-WebSolutionBuildScripts.ps1`".
 You'll be prompted for a Personal Access Token (PAT).
 ![Run installation script](/docs/images/install-websolutionbuildscripts.png)

-5. [Generate a PAT](https://pentia.visualstudio.com/_details/security/tokens).
+6. [Generate a PAT](https://pentia.visualstudio.com/_details/security/tokens).
 The token must grant read-access to packages in the [Pentia VSTS PowerShell package feed](https://pentia.pkgs.visualstudio.com/_packaging/powershell-pentia/nuget/v2).
 You must be part of Pentia Denmark's Active Directory to access the feed.
 If you're not, contact <it@pentia.dk> for help.
 ![Generate a PAT](/docs/images/generate-pat.png)

-6. Copy & paste the PAT into the prompt from step 4.
+7. Copy & paste the PAT into the prompt from step 4.
 ![Enter PAT into install script](/docs/images/install-websolutionbuildscripts-with-pat.png)

-7. The installation should now commence.
+8. The installation should now commence.
 You can delete the installation file and revoke the PAT once the installation is done.

 ## Updating